WiiDatabase/3DS-NUSD/README.md

   - [X] Use Structs (already in CIAGEN)
   - [ ] Improve Struct code (for e.g. ticket template and reading from binary)
   - [ ] More Error handling and retrying
+  - [ ] Improve error handling in CIAGEN, especially for certificates and too short tmds/tickets
   - [ ] Support for decrypting & SHA256 verify
   - [ ] uselocal parameter (needs SHA256 verifying)
   - [ ] GUI